 IBUS 5172: Global Business Practicum in South America

-This program provides students with a first-hand look at international business in Brazil.
+This course provides students with a first-hand look at international business in Brazil.
 It is designed as a partnership between a business school in São Paulo, the Carlson School, and a corporate partner.

-This course provides students with a unique opportunity to work on cross-cultural teams with students from across the world enrolled at Fundação Getulio Vargas in São Paulo to address a business issue posed by the sponsoring company.
+It provides participants a unique opportunity to work on cross-cultural teams with students from across the world enrolled at Fundação Getulio Vargas in São Paulo to address a business issue posed by the sponsoring company.
 The course is designed to: increase students ability to work in diverse teams and analyze problems from a global perspective; help students develop a more robust understanding of the business topic of the project; and increase students tolerance for working through ambiguous situations.

-The project will be focused on the health and medical sector and is sponsored by a U.S. multinational with operations in Brazil.
-For information about the project topic and corporate partner, please contact Jennifer Hawkins at 612-624-4334.
+The project will be a marketing study focused on the sports nutrition sector and is sponsored by a U.S. multinational firm.
+For information about the project topic and corporate partner, please contact Kevin Clancy at 612-625-2275.

 Pre-departure class sessions familiarize students with Brazil, the corporate partner, and the project topic.
 For the international component, the schedule includes a mix of fieldwork, site visits, lectures, and group work on the project.
 The program finishes with student presentations of recommendations to the corporate partner, a farewell dinner, and a course debriefing.